hemisemidemipresent/btd6-modding-tutorial/mapeditor.md

 <img src="https://cdn.discordapp.com/attachments/872504918831939625/872526528762753044/unknown.png"/>

 ## System.IndexOutOfRangeException: Index was outside the bounds of the array.
 Check your areas.txt and paths.txt files, you probably have a path or area with no coordinates.
 Delete those.
+If that doesn't fix it, download the newest version of the mod and then edit info.txt to remove the line with the map's name.